 Excessive heat conditions continue in Las Vegas Valley

-There is no relief this week from the blistering late-summer weather conditions affecting Las Vegas Valley residents.
+There is no relief this week from the blistering late-summer weather conditions affecting the Las Vegas Valley.

-There is no relief this week from the blistering late-summer weather conditions affecting Las Vegas Valley residents.
+There is no relief this week from the blistering late-summer weather conditions affecting the Las Vegas Valley.

-With forecast high temperatures of 108 degrees Tuesday and Wednesday, the excessive heat warning will continue through 9 p.m.
-Wednesday and could be extended, said meteorologist John Adair with the Las Vegas office of the National Weather Service.
+With high temperatures expected to reach 108 degrees on Tuesday and Wednesday, the excessive heat warning will continue through 9 p.m.
+Wednesday and could be extended, said meteorologist John Adair with the National Weather Service.

 “We’ll look at the situation on Wednesday morning and the warning could be extended,” Adair said.